 Jack’s Surfboards Unveils Snowboard Shop

-Main Street in Huntington Beach, Calif. has been called the Rodeo Drive of surf.
+Main Street in Huntington Beach, Calif., has been called the Rodeo Drive of surf.
 Influential surf shops such as Huntington Surf & Sport and Jack’s Surfboards, run big emporiums on the thoroughfare and sell the latest in surf styles.

 Add snowboarding to the street’s merchandising mix.
 Snowboard styles have long been sold on Main Street, but Jack’s Surfboards recently opened up permanent shop Jack’s Snowboard Shop, just before snowboard season officially starts.